 - To give users the option to enable the LeanKit integration or not, make Show on New - Yes and Show on Edit - Yes Editable.
 When users create or edit a project, they will have the option of enabling or disabling the integration.

 - (Optional) Add the LK Task Default Board and LK Issue Default Board fields if you want users to be able to change which board a task or issue/project log is synced to.
-By default synced tasks and project logs will appear on the default project board.
+By default synced tasks and issues/project logs will appear on the default project board.
 Note: This is only for project categories.
 When configuring Details fields for tasks or issues, you do not need and will not see the default board fields.

 For users of PPM Pro/LeanKit integration V1, if you had standard LK V1 fields on your project details, when you deactivate V1 and activate V2, those V1 standard fields will remain on your project details.
 However, you must remap the fields.